-Credit Hours: 3 (1 lecture+ 4 studio) Prerequisite: ARC 340
+Credit Hours: 3 Prereauisite: ARC 340

 Through a series of exercises and a small to medium size final project, this course will examine the process of design development and the logical structure of "working drawings."
 At the same time, the production of working drawings will be pursued as a creative design process.